pipekit/argo-workflows-ci-example/README.md

 ## Workflow Logistics
 The main workflow template that is being called is [ci-workflow.yaml](bootstrap/workflow-templates/ci-workflow.yml).
 This requests the appropriate volumes, optionally sets up some prometheus metrics and defines the actual DAG for the workflow.

 Most of the other steps called with in that workflow are themselves in [their own workflow template](bootstrap/workflow-templates/).
 This makes it easier for future expansion, and means you don't need to write a duplicate workflow for each CI job.
-In order for this to work, you should paramaterize as much as is sensibly possible within your workflow templates.
+In order for this to work, you should parametrise as much as is sensibly possible within your workflow templates.
 We have done so here as an example, but there is probably room for improvement.

 We would normally recommend taking the time to write custom templates for each workflow step, rather than using generic containers and installing/upgrading software on the fly [as we have done here]((bootstrap/workflow-templates/git-checkout.yml)).
 Reinstalling software on each workflow run is not efficient.

 ## Prometheus metrics
-Your workflows can ouput useful metrics to allow you to track and alert on the performance of your CI jobs.
+Your workflows can output useful metrics to allow you to track and alert on the performance of your CI jobs.
 We have included some sample metrics here, but haven't gone to the length of installing and setting up prometheus.
 Feel free to do so!

-After running the workflow at least once, you can port-fowrard to the workflow-controller service to view the metrics:
+After running the workflow at least once, you can port-forward to the workflow-controller service to view the metrics:

 ```
 kubectl -n argo port-forward svc/workflow-controller-metrics 9090:9090